About DevonAir Radio

 Expansion with the Torquay Studio

-On 12th December 1980, DevonAir launched its second phase with the opening of the Torquay studio and the expansion of transmissions to Torbay and South Devon.
-This marked the completion of DevonAir’s broadcast obligations, and the station’s programming and commercial splits became fully operational.
+On 12th December 1980, DevonAir launched its second phase with the extension of daily broadcast hours to midnight, the opening of the Torquay studio and the expansion of transmissions to Torbay and South Devon.
+This important milestone marked the completion of DevonAir’s original broadcast obligations under its franchise agreement and represented the culmination of many months of planning, engineering and operational preparation.
+With the Torquay facilities fully commissioned and connected to the wider network, the station’s distinctive programming and commercial split system became fully operational across the entire franchise area.

 Early Success and Later Decline